tamojeetK/tamojeetK/README.md

 </p><br>

 I'm currently a student.
-Currently I'm learning about Full-Stack Web Development👨🏻‍💻. <br>I like 🗿automating things, ✒️desiging cool UI/UX prototypes.<br>
+I'm learning about Full-Stack Web Development👨🏻‍💻. <br>I like 🗿automating things, ✒️desiging cool UI/UX prototypes.<br>
 I am working on some side projects, learning a couple new dishes🥘, and trying out more exciting stuffs.<br>
 Oh!
 I also enjoy designing stuffs on Adobe Creative Cloud Suite 🎨🖌️.